gauravearn/awk-pacbiohifi/README.md

 # awk_simulators_pacbiohifi_assembly
-awk simulators for the pacbiohifi assembly reading from the graphs.
+awk simulators for the pacbiohifi assembly reading from the graphs. easy to use awk for the coverage files.

 Gaurav Sablok \
 Academic Staff Member \